ysongh/Desktop-Safe-Wallet/README.md

-# Desktop Safe Wallet
+# Desktop Burner Wallet
-A desktop wallet
+A desktop to create burner wallet